keboola/developers-docs/extend/generic-extractor/config/mappings.md

 ]
 {% endhighlight %}

-And the folllowing mapping configuration:
+and the following mapping configuration:

 {% highlight json %}
 "mappings": {